MustacescuPaul/stackoverflow-light/README.md

 This project leverages API Gateway Stages for versioning.
 It is currently deploying to the `v1` stage.

+## Git

+I didn't use any branching strategy to keep it simple and quick.

 ## Functionalities

 I didn't get a chance to implement: